 To be eligible for consideration, proposals must be received by MARC no later than 5 p.m. prevailing local time on Tuesday, April 18, 2017.

-Request for Qualifications - Operation Green Light Regional Project
+Request for Qualifications - Operation Green Light Traffic Signal Control System Network Services

 The Mid-America Regional Council’s (MARC) Planning Sustainable Places (PSP) Program provides local governments with financial support to advance detailed local planning and project development activities in support of Creating Sustainable Places, Transportation Outlook 2040’s Activity Centers and Corridors framework, and the Mid-America Regional Council’s adopted policy statement on regional land use direction.
 The PSP Program will seek consulting services to complete nineteen Planning Sustainable Places projects.
 The anticipated release schedule for the projects can be found here.